John Philip II, Wild- and Rhinegrave of Salm-Dhaun

 John Philip II of Salm-Dhaun (28 October 1645 – 26 June 1693) was Rhinegrave of Salm-Dhaun from 1673 until his death.
 He was the son of Count John Louis of Salm-Dhaun and his wife, Elisabeth of Salm-Neufville.

+Personal life

 He married Anna Catherine, the daughter of John Louis, Count of Nassau-Ottweiler and Countess Palatine Dorothea Catherine of Birkenfeld-Bischweiler.
 They had seven children: